-The five basic categories of logo styles are: wordmarks, lettermarks, brandmarks, combination marks and emblems.
-This post is going to explain how each category is defined, give you some famous examples for inspiration.
+The five basic categories of logo styles are wordmarks, lettermarks, brandmarks, combination marks and emblems.
+Below, we'll explain how each category is defined, providing some famous examples for inspiration.
 We'll also explain the benefits of each type of logo and when and why they should be used.

-A wordmark – also known as word mark or logotype – is in many ways the simplest type of logo, casting the company’s name in text alone.
-They may be cursive/handwriting logos, which could be based on signatures, or they can be designed from custom fonts or (less common) existing fonts.
+A wordmark, also known as a logotype, is in many ways the simplest type of logo, displaying the company’s name in text.
+They may be cursive/handwriting logos, which could be based on signatures, or they can be designed from custom fonts or (less commonly) existing fonts.

 Famous examples include the logos for Coca-Cola, Disney, Mobil, Canon, Sony, Visa, Google, Facebook, Yahoo and Pinterest.
 Of course, logotypes still provide opportunities to get creative and incorporate clever visual references (just think of the FedEx logo with its hidden arrow).